codenvibes/CS/README.md

 # 🛡️ CYBERSECURITY LEARNING NOTES

 This repository contains my structured notes from studying cybersecurity through platforms like **TryHackMe**, **Hack The Box (HTB)**, and other relevant resources.
-The goal is to consolidate and organize all concepts, tools, techniques, and learning paths in one place.

 ## 📚 Structure

-The notes are organized into categories that reflect real-world cybersecurity domains:
+The notes are organized into the following domains:

 - **Core Concepts** – Networking, OS fundamentals, scripting
 - **Security Foundations** – Risk, threats, CIA triad, compliance